It’s Jeddah Race Week! Read on to know everything you need to know about the Jeddah Corniche Circuit.

 Photo via @jeddah_corniche on Instagram

-Jeddah Corniche will be the longest street circuit on the 2023 calendar, and the second-longest in general, with only Spa-Francorchamps narrowly beating it.
+Jeddah Corniche will be the longest street circuit on the 2024 calendar, and the second-longest in general, with only Spa-Francorchamps narrowly beating it.
 The circuit was described as “the fastest street circuit on the calendar” in March 2021, as the Autodromo Nazionale Monza would be the only circuit to have faster topspeeds.
 Together with Bahrain, Abu Dhabi, Singapore, and Las Vegas, it will be one of 5 races this year that will take place under flood lights.
+Just like the Bahrain Grand Prix, instead of following the usual weekend format, the Grand Prix will be held on a Saturday instead of a Sunday

 GENERAL INFORMATION